tfctesting/tfc/README.md

 is enforced with a free hardware design
 [data diode](https://en.wikipedia.org/wiki/Unidirectional_network),
 which is connected to the three computers using one USB-cable per computer.
+The Source and Destination Computers are not connected to the Internet, or to any device other than the data diode.

 ![](https://www.cs.helsinki.fi/u/oottela/wiki/readme/data_diode.jpg)
 [TFC data diode](https://www.cs.helsinki.fi/u/oottela/wiki/readme/data_diode.jpg)